Shane McCutcheon: The L Word

 Carmen introduces Shane to her family, but pretends that they are friends.
 The family grows fond of Shane and attempts to set her up on a date.
 This prompts Carmen to come out, but her homophobic family, particularly her mother, reject her and cease contact.
 Shane is hired at Wax, a skateboarding shop with a hair salon.
 Cherie visits Shane and tells her that she has divorced Steve, gaining a large portion of his fortune, and is still interested in her.
 Carmen performs a DJ set at Wax and Def Jam watch her performance.
 Shane notices Carmen flirting with their employees and reacts by sleeping with Cherie.
 Carmen confronts Shane, who tells her that she finds monogamy hard to live with.
 Shane stops showing an interest in sex, Carmen then accuses her of punishing her.
 She then tells Shane that she has cheated on her in revenge.
 Shane grieves for her friend Dana Fairbanks (Erin Daniels) and asks Carmen to marry her, who later accepts.
 Shane finds her father, Gabriel McCutcheon (Eric Roberts) and discovers that she has a half-brother, Shay.
 Helena Peabody (Rachel Shelley) finances the wedding and they travel to Whistler, British Columbia, where same-sex marriage is legal.
 When she notices Gabriel cheating on his wife Carla (Sarah-Jane Redmond), Shane realises that she may do the same to Carmen and jilts her.
 Heartbroken, Carmen leaves Shane for good.
 Shane later attempts to make amends with Carmen, but she is forcibly escorted off the premises by Carmen's cousins, who tell her Carmen never wants to see her again.

 Shane does a drug binge with Cherie, and Carla abandons Shane's half-brother, Shay.
 Shane does not want to be responsible for Shay, but lets him stay because she does not want him to have a life in foster care like she did.
-Shane starts modelling underwear for Hugo Boss AG to pay medical bills for Shay's broken arm.
+Shane starts modelling underwear for Hugo Boss to pay medical bills for Shay's broken arm.
 He makes friends with Jared.
 Shane becomes close to Jared's mother, Paige, and after numerous failed attempts, they have sex.
 Gabriel returns to take Shay home.
 Realizing she will not win custody of Shay, Shane is forced to let him leave.
 Shane and Paige go in search of a new home to share, but for no apparent reason, Shane has sex with their realtor while looking at a house.
 Paige tells Shane she is fine with Shane sleeping around, but Shane, ashamed of her actions, tells Paige that she is not in love with her and ends their relationship.
 Wax is later set on fire.
 Though visibly shocked, Shane does not file a police report, and Paige and Jared disappear shortly afterwards.
 It is initially assumed that Paige was responsible out of revenge, but Shane later claims that she burned Wax down herself; it is left unrevealed if this was the truth, or if Paige was the culprit but Shane lied in order to protect her from potentially going to prison and leaving Jared motherless.